-The Bank is exposed to risks associated with any disruption to the ECB's monetary and liquidity facilities introduced to avoid systemic stress in the financial system and to lift confidence and support the economic recovery.
-Any sudden change in monetary policy could have a substantial downward impact on the valuation of the Portuguese government's debt directly, or indirectly via contagion through the loss in value of the public debt securities of other EMU countries, which would in turn hurt the Bank directly through the investment book and indirectly by affecting the price and availability of the Bank's funding in the market and also by potentially lowering the demand for loans from households and corporations.
-In addition, any further substantial decline of ECB's reference interest rates and/or the maintenance of negative interest rates for a protracted period would affect negatively the Bank's ability to generate net interest margin.
+The Bank is exposed to risks associated with any disruption to the European Central Bank's monetary and liquidity facilities introduced to avoid systemic stress in the financial system and to lift confidence and support the economic recovery.
+Any sudden change in monetary policy could have a substantial downward impact on the valuation of the Portuguese government's debt directly, or indirectly via contagion through the loss in value of the public debt securities of other countries in the European Monetary Union, which would in turn negatively impact the Bank directly through its investment book and indirectly by affecting the price and availability of the Bank's funding in the market and also by potentially lowering the demand for loans from households and corporations.
+In addition, any further substantial decline of European Central Bank's reference interest rates and/or the maintenance of negative interest rates for a protracted period would affect negatively the Bank's ability to generate net interest margin.